Our #SeeTheSigns Advocates Save Lives; You Can Too

 “If we hadn’t insisted and they sent us home, I don’t want to imagine what might have happened.”

 That was eight years ago.
 Today, Sara works at a library.
-One way she’s shared the warning signs is by incorporating BT1’s warning signs campaign posters and other material into an educational display on diabetes at the library.
+One way she’s shared the warning signs is by incorporating BT1’s signs od diabetes campaign posters and other material into an educational display on diabetes at the library.

 “One of my plans is to team up with the local school district to distribute the flyers,” she says.
 “I hope to continue spreading awareness in my community and further.”